 Luxembourg commits to supporting social entrepreneurship

-BGL BNP Paribas has rolled out a line of financial and non-financial products dedicated to social enterprises, offering financing tools adapted to their needs and their unique economic model.
+BGL BNP Paribas (unavailable link) has rolled out a line of financial and non-financial products dedicated to social enterprises, offering financing tools adapted to their needs and their unique economic model.
 In 2017, the subsidiary financed 10 social entrepreneurs for a total portfolio of 5.7 million euros in loans.
 It also organizes events enabling social entrepreneurs to connect with other players in their sector and ecosystem, while offering the most promising social startups an incubation program at the Lux Future Lab.

 Microlux: ever more projects and ambition

 Including a dance school in Luxembourg City, an African grocery shop in Esch-sur-Alzette and a designer cake shop in Dudelange, the projects developed in Luxembourg with the aid of Microlux run the full gamut of entrepreneurship.
 Thirty-eight percent of microloans finance projects in food service, followed by services (21%), retail (21%) and transport (10%).
 In 2017, beneficiaries of these microloans (12,500 euros, on average) came from 14 different nationalities.

 Hatm Almshaal, a Syrian refugee, notably received a microloan, as well as aid from Touchpoints, a Microlux partner that helps refugee entrepreneurs start landscaping businesses.
 Mr. Almshaal now employs other refugees, thus enabling them to integrate into Luxembourg society.